purvijonnalagadda/Genomics-Project/Masternotes.md

 - vclust grouped the sequences into **17 vOTUs**
 - Therefore, each viral contig represented a unique viral operational taxonomic unit
 - `votus_final.fna` contains the final non-redundant representative viral sequences for downstream analysis

+## Why filter contigs ≥ 5 kb?

+We filtered viral contigs to include only sequences ≥5,000 bp because:

+- Short contigs are more likely to be assembly artifacts or incomplete genomes
+- Viral identification tools (like VirSorter2) are more reliable on longer sequences
+- Many downstream analyses (e.g., vOTU clustering, CheckV) assume sufficiently long contigs
+- This threshold is commonly used in viral metagenomics to improve confidence in biological interpretation

+In this dataset, all viral contigs were already ≥5 kb, so no sequences were removed.

+### Why cluster into vOTUs?

+Clustering viral contigs into vOTUs reduces redundancy and groups similar viral genomes together.

+- 95% ANI threshold approximates species-level grouping
+- Helps standardize viral diversity comparisons
+- Prevents counting nearly identical sequences as separate viruses

+In this dataset, each contig formed its own vOTU, indicating high diversity.

 ## Updated Project Directory Structure

 ```